 European Union foreign policy chief Catherine Ashton traveled Monday to Kyiv, where she met with Ukraine parliament speaker Oleksandr Turchynov, who was made the country's acting president Sunday.
 Ashton also met with political party leaders, including Vitali Klitschko and Arseniy Yatsenyuk.

-Ashton's office says her trip to Kyiv will include discussing ways the EU can help the political and economic stabilization of Ukraine.
+Ashton's office said her trip to Kyiv would include discussing ways the EU can help the political and economic stabilization of Ukraine.

-There is split support in the country between those who want Ukraine to favor relations with Europe and those who want closer ties with Russia.
+There is split support in Ukraine between those who want the country to favor relations with Europe and those who want closer ties with Russia.
 Ousted president Yanukovych backed out of a trade deal with the EU in November, setting off protests that led to him being kicked out of office.